SrijDude3416/student/_posts/2023-09-08-Review_Ticket_W3.md

 ---

 ## My Week's Completed Work at a Glance:
-1. Outlined a detailed plan for the week with Akhil
+- Outlined a detailed plan for the week with Akhil
+- Coordinated with Akhil regarding the Pair Showcase and our responsibilities
-2. Completed the Titanic Survival Python Interactive project
+- Completed the Titanic Survival Python Interactive project
-3. Completed the News Fetch API Javascript Interactive project
+- Completed the News Fetch API Javascript Interactive project
-4.
+- Collaborated with others to receive outside feedback on my website
+- Collaborated with Akhil to coordinate our presentation

+## What I learned:
+- Fetching from an API in Javascript
+- Dropdown menu inputs in Javascript
+- Using github issues